Minimum-norm interpolation for unknown surface reconstruction: Notations and Preliminaries

 \subsection{Kernel-based RBF Interpolation Method}

-To resolve any of the interpolation challenges described previously (with or without ghost points), we select a set of basis functions to construct a trial space and seek an interpolant within this framework.
-A prevalent approach is the Radial Basis Function (RBF) interpolation method.
-In this study, we focus on RBFs associated with some translation-invariant symmetric kernels that are either strictly positive definite (SPD) denoted by $\Phi: \mathbb{R}^3 \times \mathbb{R}^3 \to \mathbb{R}$.
-For any given set of $N:=|\Xi|$ distinct interpolation points \( \Xi \subset \Omega_\M \) within the embedded domain, i.e., either $\Xi = P$ the original point cloud or its extension as defined in equations \eqref{Ppm} or \eqref{P+2}, we define the associated trial space using \( \Xi \) as trial centers \cite{Discrete-lsq-rbf}:
+To resolve the interpolation problems described previously (with or without ghost points), we select a set of basis functions to form a trial space and seek an interpolant in this space.
+A standard choice is RBF interpolation method.
+In this work, we consider translation-invariant symmetric kernels $\Phi:\mathbb{R}^3\times\mathbb{R}^3\to\mathbb{R}$ that are strictly positive definite (SPD).
+For any set of $N:=|\Xi|$ distinct interpolation points $\Xi\subset\Omega_\M$, either $\Xi=P$ or its extensions as defined in \eqref{Ppm} or \eqref{P+2}, we define the trial space with centers in $\Xi$ \cite{Discrete-lsq-rbf}: